 – Volcanic eruptions of geothermal energy in large quantities in form of lava, rocks & boiling mud.

 These underground hot water reservoirs generate naturally.
 We only do well drilling over that surface to use those reservoirs for our purpose.
 These fulfill our growing energy demands.
 It also is useful for heating water, air conditioning, and greenhouse heating purpose.

 According to the International Renewable Energy Agency (IRENA), geothermal energy has grown steadily from around 10GW worldwide in 2010 to 13.3GW in 2018.

 As we go deeper below the earth’s surface, natural water reservoirs are present.
 And the earth’s crust gets warm by the sun’s heat.
 This heat from the earth’s crust warms the underground water reservoirs.
 This is how natural hot water reservoirs get generated below the earth’s surface.

 In some locations, it is available at a depth from 300 to 3000m.
 Such locations known as geothermal fields.
 By using today’s advanced technology, we can locate and drill into the geothermal resources at only a few kilometers deep and capture the rising hot water and steam.

 By releasing this to the turbine, the turbine rotates & produce electricity.
 The turbine is in connection with the generator to produce electricity.
 And the formation of water is reinjected back into the same reservoir underground to be reheated and recycled.

 What are Geothermal fields?

 Though the amount of thermal energy within the earth is large.
-But useful geothermal energy is limited to certain sites only in the world because of the feasibility to access & extract heat.
+But the sites of useful geothermal energy are less or available to certain sites only in the world.
+This is because of the feasibility to access & extract heat.
 The thermal energy is extracting from those locations is called geothermal fields.

 Generally, thermal energy available inside the earth is at depth of more than 80km.
 However, there are few locations in the world where this energy is extracting from a depth of 0.3 to 3 km.